hungvt13/crypto_wallet/README.md

 4. Put the csv file into `./src/data` , make sure the file is in correct place

+In case there no data folder

+Please process to create these following 3 folders in the `./src` : data, logs, cache

 5. Using the CLI tool, move to the folder directory

 6. run `npm install`